adityajadhav0101/Decision-Making-in-CPP/README.md

 **📚 Theory**

-🔹 Conditional statements control the flow of execution based on evaluated conditions, allowing for dynamic and flexible logic handling.
+🔹 Conditional statements control the flow of execution based on evaluated conditions, allowing for dynamic and flexible logic handling.<br>
 🔹 These constructs are crucial for enabling programs to “think” and respond to input or state variations.

 **🔄 If-Else Statement**